 Room reservations in Davies Center for student organizations and academic departments may be made with Event Services, 240 Davies, in the spring for the following academic year.
 It is recommended that requests be submitted with as much advanced notice as possible, whether it is for a weekly meeting or an occasional meeting.
-The latest notice to make a reservation is 24 hours prior to the event.
+The latest notice to make a reservation for a meeting room is 24 hours prior and 14 days for large event spaces.
 Tentative reservations are accepted with a predetermined deadline for confirmation.

 The Event Services office reserves the right to relocate a group to a room that is more appropriate for the group's size or type of program.
-Reservations are confirmed when all the requested information has been verified by a member of the organizations' Executive Board.
+Reservations are confirmed when all the requested information has been verified by a member of the organizations' Executive Board AND that member has received a reservation confirmation document from the respective Event Coordinator.
 If there are any changes that need to be made, the Event Services office must be contacted prior to the event taking place.
 Please ensure your event has been confirmed prior to promoting/advertising your event.

 Audio-Visual equipment requests should be requested with the original reservation.
-If you do not know what you will need at the time you make the room reservation, you will need to let Event Services know at least 72 hours (three business days) in advance to ensure availability.
+If you do not know what you will need at the time you make the room reservation, you will need to let Event Services know at least 24 hours in advance for meeting rooms, and 14 days in advance for larger event spaces to ensure availability.
 Requests made without prior notification are considered late and services or equipment cannot be guaranteed.
 Availability of University Centers' services or equipment cannot be guaranteed.
 Event Services will make every attempt to accommodate your needs.